marincarroll/marincarroll.github.io/src/work/northeastern.md

 This year I worked on:

 - Spearheading an initiative to ensure analytics tags' GDPR compliance, using GTM & TrustArc.
-- Using Adobe Target to create A/B tests and serve personalized content w/the Delivery API.
+- Using Adobe Target to create A/B tests and serve personalized content.
-- Creating interactive news features using GSAP animations, video content, and scrollytelling.
+- Creating interactive news features using GSAP animations and scrollytelling.
-- Building complex custom Gutenberg blocks (graphics & media, interactive widgets, recommended content) to improve user engagement with news stories.
+- Building complex custom Gutenberg blocks (graphics & media, interactive widgets, recommended content) to improve user engagement.